 LeapYear has been pioneering a different approach to this problem.
 Rather than rely on suppression of information, or delay/deny access to ensure privacy, this patented approach instead ensures that any analysis of the data can be rigorously and automatically kept private.
-If we can prove to both the owners of this data, and the participants in the data sets, that each and every analysis ensures privacy while releasing maximum information signal, we satisfy the conflicting requirements laid out above.
+By proving to both the data owners and data participants that each and every analysis ensures privacy (while releasing maximum information signal) we satisfy the conflicting requirements laid out above.

 Flow data is a unique and valuable data source to many participants in the financial services industry.
 The data holds massive potential to generate insights and subsequent positive commercial outcomes.
 But the need to ensure the privacy and confidentiality of the participants in this data is paramount.
 Companies that achieve the dual goal of appropriate use, and privacy, will find a competitive advantage in the market.
 LeapYear’s flow data solutions are a quantum leap in institutions’ ability to achieve this goal.
 If you’d like to learn more about our solutions, please contact us.